Layout del blog

 Complex failures, similarly, do not fall in the category of "the right kind of wrong."
 They also occur within familiar settings but involve multiple causes and often show warning signs.
 Additionally, they may involve external uncontrollable factors.
 To address complex failures, the author advocates for awareness of early indicators and fostering psychological safety, enabling individuals to speak up when warning signs emerge.

-are "the right kind of wrong".
+In contrast, intelligent failures are "the right kind of wrong".
 They have four key attributes: they occur in uncharted territory, present opportunities for advancement and learning, are informed by valuable knowledge and do not result in excessive waste.
 For example, scientists and inventors excel at navigating intelligent failures by approaching experimentation with curiosity and playfulness, aiming to expand knowledge and discoveries within their fields.

 My first tip for you is to notice the different types of failure: